scumbagblues/library/readme.md

 # Library Application

-I use laravel homestead for this develop.
+I used laravel homestead for this develop.
 Vagrant, angularjs and bootstrap and laravel 5.2 in the backend.

 1.- Install NPM